jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 The build system is command line based and does not use the Quartus GUI.

-1. Make sure you've compiled the bootrom , either by typing make at the top level, or in the software/bootrom directory.
+1. Make sure you've compiled the bootrom, either by typing make at the top level, or in the software/bootrom directory.

 2. Synthesize the design (ensure quartus binary directory is in your PATH, by